-I, Gil Hedley, Ph.D., earned my doctorate in theological ethics from the Divinity School of the University of Chicago, and also became a Certified Rolfer at the Rolf Institute in Boulder, CO, back in the early '90s.
+Hi Folks!
+I appreciate you dropping by, and diving into my site.
+I started out my adult learning journey at the Divinity School of the University of Chicago, studying for my Ph.D. in Theological Ethics.
+During that time I also became a Certified Rolfer at the Rolf Institute in Boulder, CO, back in the early '90s.
 Subsequently, I also spent 5 years studying psychodynamics and energy healing at a "mystery school" in NYC, and have been an avid student of personal and spiritual development my whole life.

 My combined interests and training has supported my personal exploration of the human body and led me to develop an integral approach to the study of human anatomy.
 "Integral anatomy" looks beyond "regions" to explore and appreciate the whole body continuities and relationships of the textural layers into which that first embryonic cell has differentiated.
 Integral anatomy sees nature as a mirror reflecting self, rather than other, and looks to develop an understanding of the whole person as well as the whole body.